 SMT-V: The Society for Music Theory Videocast Journal

 SMT-V is the open-access, peer-reviewed video journal of the Society for Music Theory.
-Founded in 2014, SMT-V publishes video essays that showcase the latest research in music theory in a dynamic, audiovisual format.
-The journal features a supportive and collaborative production process, and publishes three to four videos per year.
+Founded in 2014, SMT-V publishes video essays that showcase research in music theory in a dynamic, audiovisual format, presented so as to have the potential to engage both specialists within the field as well as interested viewers outside the music theory community.
+The journal features a supportive and collaborative production process, and publishes several videos each year.
 Read more about SMT-V here.

 Latest Issue: 10.1 (January 2024)

 “The Best Laid Plans . . . and Others: An 18th-Century Compositional Outline”

 L. Poundie Burstein (Hunter College, CUNY) with Quynh Nguyen (Hunter College, CUNY) and Jennifer Roderer (Hunter College, CUNY/The Metropolitan Opera)

 A standard strategy for music analysis is to reduce out the less essential elements of a composition so as to arrive at a type of musical outline of the work.
 Both the benefits and problems with such an approach are highlighted in one of the first analyses along these lines, an examination by Heinrich Christoph Koch (1787) of the aria “Ein Gebet” from Carl Heinrich Graun’s oratorio Der Tod Jesu.

 Keywords: music analysis, history of music theory, Galant music, analytic model